boi4/libpfasst-doc/content/libpfasst/_index.md

 These properties include:

 * **Orthogonality to space parallelization**: Parallel-in-Time methods can be combined with methods that parallelize in the space dimension ([see showcase](@/showcase/_index.md)).
-The space parallelization is usually very loosely coupled to the time paralellization.
+The space parallelization is usually very loosely coupled to the time parallelization.
 Because of that, an application where it is difficult to adapt dynamically in space, can simply adapt in the time dimension only.
-* **Low inter-block dependence**: Most of these methods work on a fixed set of timesteps which are dependent on the number of processors available.
+* **Low inter-block state**: Most of these methods work on a fixed set of time steps which are dependent on the number of processors available.
 As a consequence, to solve more steps, they split up the total work into little blocks, which are worked on consecutively.
-As these blocks are worked on step-by-step, this creates a good moment for resource resizing.
-Furthermore, the next block usually only depends on the solution of the previous block, so no complex data synchronzation is needed when new processes arrive.
+As these blocks are worked on step-by-step, the transition to the next block is a good moment for resource resizing.
+Furthermore, the next block usually only depends on the solution of the previous block, so no complex data synchronization is needed when new processes arrive.
 * **Lack of rebalancing need**: In a space parallel application, the domain is usually partitioned equally among all processors.
 Once there is a resize, the processors must repartition the space in a smart way and redistribute partial results.
 This can often become quite complex.
 In Parallel-in-Time applications however, this is not necessary, as the time domain is a single dimension that is worked on step by step.

 These properties are the main motivation to apply dynamic resources to LibPFASST.
-This project demonstates that with these types of libraries, little work is required to add dynamic resources support and that it adds great value to the application.
+This project demonstrates that with these types of libraries, little work is required to add dynamic resources support and that it adds great value to the application.

 ## Rank Order Preservation Assumption